Warlock (New Mutants): Krakoan Age

 After returning to life through unknown means and reconnecting with Cypher, Warlock appears in House of X (2019).
 In order to sustain the sentient island of Krakoa (which survives by draining the life forces of others) in the short-term while mutants build their own nation upon it, Warlock partially merges with it, feeding on the organic life of the island.
 As Warlock feeds on the island's organic matter, Krakoa in turn feeds on Warlock.
 As more mutants move to Krakoa, Warlock is fed upon less and less.
 Additionally, Warlock's integration with the island makes him aware of everything that happens on it, acting as a surveillance system that Cypher, distrustful of Professor X, monitors.
 All of this is kept secret from everyone else on the island, with Cypher claiming that they have merged and Warlock is unable to leave Cypher's body, his presence noted by a techno-organic sleeve on Cypher's right arm.

 With Cypher, Warlock rejoins the New Mutants on Krakoa and regularly appears alongside him throughout New Mutants (vol. 4), as well as in various other X-Men titles published during the Krakoan Age.
 During the 2020–2021 "X of Swords" event, his independent presence on Krakoa is revealed (though the extent of how deeply his systems run through the island remains a secret) and he takes the form of a blade to serve as Cypher's "sword" in the tournament.
 After Cypher marries Bei the Blood Moon during the tournament, Warlock initially struggles with this change and fears he will lose his relationship with his closest friend, but after some counseling from the other New Mutants, he happily settles into a new dynamic with Cypher and Bei.

 Warlock appears throughout Legion of X (2022–2023).
 He learns that the Magus has been killed by the time-travelling Sentinel Nimrod and is saddened by his father's death.
 Nimrod later infects and possesses Warlock and uses his connection with Krakoa to create organic Sentinels to wreak havoc on the island's population.
-To save Krakoa, Cypher is forced to disable Warlock, seemingly killing his best friend.
+To save Krakoa, Cypher is forced to disable Warlock, seemingly killing him.
 Warlock's soul is later revealed to be alive within Nimrod.

 In Uncanny Spider-Man (2023–2024), Warlock is shown to have been extracted from Nimrod and imprisoned by the anti-mutant terrorist group Orchis, who are using his transmode virus for their own ends.
 He is freed from captivity by Creepy Crawler and cures all those infected by his virus.